christianThardy/christianThardy.github.io/tom-interpretability.md

 ##### tl;dr:

 *This study explores how "black box" algorithms like transformer-based large language models (LLMs) perform Theory of Mind (ToM) tasks, particularly focusing on false belief scenarios.
 The analysis bridges high-level behavioral analogues—such as tracking and updating belief states of entities—with low-level computational mechanisms within the model that facilitate next token prediction, to propose an algorithm that models learn to perform this task.
+28 attention heads account for 16% of total heads in Gemma-2-2B and recover full ToM task performance.
 I'll assume you're comfortable with some basics, but I'll also be covering a lot of theory and specific technical details along the way.
 Feel free to hop around using the contents—if you're already familiar with most parts, you can jump straight to the results in the following sections<sub>[<a href="#conclusion" title="Go to section" rel="nofollow">1</a>]</sub><sub>[<a href="#tom-circuit" title="Go to section" rel="nofollow">2</a>]</sub><sub>[<a href="#attention-head-analysis-and-causal-tracing" title="Go to section" rel="nofollow">3</a>]</sub>.*

 <br>